Experiences of Social Security and Prospects for Long Term Settlement in Scotland amongst Migrants from Central Eastern Europe and Former Soviet Union

-This four year ESRC-funded research project is a collaboration between the University of Glasgow and the University of Swansea.
-Our project prioritises the (often hidden) migrant voice in both its theoretical and empirical approach.
+Our ESRC-funded research project prioritises the (often hidden) migrant voice in both its theoretical and empirical approach.
 It aims to study perspectives and experiences of 'social security' amongst migrants from Central Eastern Europe and the Former Soviet Union in Scotland.
 It began in November 2013 and will run for four years.

 The UK has seen new flows of migration coming from Central Eastern Europe and other parts of the former 'Soviet bloc', particularly since EU accession processes in 2004 and 2007.
 Scotland, the focus for this research, presents a particularly interesting and distinctive case due to the specifics of its economic and demographic situation, the political discussion taking place of the need for migration, and the division of responsibilities between UK and Scottish parliaments and local authorities for migration.
 Whilst both the Scottish Executive and many local authorities have expressed a wish to attract and retain migrant workers, challenges have also been highlighted in academic and policy oriented research relating to a demand for and adequacy of service provision.
 Meanwhile the experiences and perspectives of migrants themselves remain little understood.